 A lot of times we are just unlearning bad habits, but I’m excited about the evolutionary, transcending work… ending the trance that we’re not good enough, smart enough, strong enough…

 I think we use all our brain, but it’s just how we use it.
-If we tap into more of our potential, it think the world opens up… it controls everything, but we don’t know anything about it.
-I still think that’s the new undiscovered territory in the mind’s potential.
+If we tap into more of our potential, the world opens up… it controls everything, but we don’t know anything about it.
+I still think that’s the new undiscovered territory is in the mind’s potential.

 Our students, when it comes to reading, we get students up to five times faster than normal.
 And it’s not just speed reading.
 Our students are entrepreneurs, students, doctors.
 They need to really understand what they’re reading.